Battle of Lesnaya: Forest clearing

 By 11:00, the front of Peter's western column had reached the crossroads from the southwest after having crossed the Krivl bridge.
 Stackelberg shifted focus to this new threat and drove it back to the forest it came from, but where the terrain proved more difficult for the aggressive Swedish style.
 The inability of Peter's column to win ground prevented it from crossing the bridge in force.
 The Russian guards managed to halt the Swedish advance, after which the fighting began surging back and forth.
 Four Russian cannons were temporarily captured.
-Stackelberg, whose right flank got under pressure from Menshikov column while his left was simultaneously being circumvented by Peter's column, withdrew into the southern forest curtain where the fighting resumed.
+Stackelberg, whose right flank got under pressure from Menshikov's column while his left was simultaneously being circumvented by Peter's column, withdrew into the southern forest curtain, where the fighting resumed.
 The forest clearing and the crossroads were then in Russian hands.
 Around 12:00, 1,400 Swedes of the near 3,000 previously sent towards Propoysk returned to Lesnaya, where a general assembly had been ordered.

 As Lewenhaupt formed up his cavalry northeast of Lesnaya to support Stackelberg, several Russian squadrons that went around Stackelberg's position to the east suddenly appeared on the Lesnaya-field.
 After some success, having reached as far as Lesnaya, the Russian dragoons were driven back into the forest by a Swedish cavalry attack, which was stopped by musket- and canister shots therein.
 Deprived of cavalry-support and seemingly hemmed in at the forest curtain by the two Russian columns, whose troops could now form up en masse, Stackelberg ordered a withdrawal to the Lesnaya-field at around 13:00 – against the wishes of Lewenhaupt.
-The six Swedish battalions which had yet to arrive also retreated.
+The six Swedish battalions, which had yet to arrive, also retreated.
 A Swedish battalion got isolated and was nearly annihilated as a result, and the four captured Russian cannons were retaken.